-- Place a piece of heavy flat bar stock or a heavy metal ruler across the finger receiver, as shown in Figure 46. - 4.
+- Place a piece of heavy flat bar stock or a heavy metal ruler approximately 12" long across the finger receiver, as shown in Figure 46. - 4.
 Lower the brake fingers until one just rests on the metal bar, as shown in Figure 46. - 5.
 Starting at one end, visually check the gap between the brake fingers and the metal bar.